The 10 loan status variants explained

 Explanation of each loan status

-When a loan was either fully funded during the auction or reached the 60% funding threshold at the end of the auction its status is ‘funded’.
-This status also signals, that no payment from this loan has been due, yet.
-After the first due date of a loan payment the loan either goes to ‘current’ or to ‘in grace period’. ‘current’ means the payment has been made, ‘in grace period’ means the payment has not been made, yet.
+When a loan was either fully funded or reached the 60% funding threshold at the end of an auction its status is ‘funded’.
+This status signals, that no payment from this loan has been due, yet.
+After the first due date of a loan payment the loan either goes to ‘current’ or to one of the 'late' statuses.

-A loan can have the status ‘current’ when one or more payments have been made.
-It also means that this loan has both, no overdue payments and one or more scheduled future payments.
-Therefore a bullet loan, like our 6 weeks loan can never have the status current.
+A loan can have the status ‘current’ when one or more payments have been completed and no payments are past due.
+It also means that this loan still has one or more scheduled future payments.
+This is true only for installment loans (6 months to 36 months term).
+A bullet loan like our 6 weeks loan can never have the status current.
 They can only be ‘funded’, ‘fully paid’ or in one of the late ranges.

 When one or more payments of a loan are overdue for 31 days or more, but less than 90 days, the status is ‘late 90′.
-When a loan is in this status the dunning procedures are ongoing and we get in touch with the borrower individually either by email or over the phone.
+When a loan is in this status the dunning procedures are ongoing and we regularly get in touch with the borrower by email and over the phone.

 When a loan has one or more payments that are overdue for over 90 days the loan is considered as ‘defaulted’.
 After a loan has reached this status we decide individually what happens next.

-If the borrower communicates with us we can still agree on a repayment plan.
-If the borrower does not reply or is not willing / able to repay we typically have two options.
+If the borrower communicates with us we can still agree on an alternative repayment plan.
+If the borrower does not reply or is not willing / able to repay we send the claim to a debt collection agency.

-One is to sell the outstanding claim to a debt collector.
 The debt collector in most cases will either try to agree on a certain repayment with the borrower directly or bring the case to court.
-The net proceeds from selling the claim to a debt collector are distributed among the lenders of the loan.
+The net recovery proceeds from passing the claim to a debt collector are distributed among the lenders of the loan.

-After a loan has been defaulted upon we take action as described above.
-Once our actions are completed, i.e. either the remaining claim is sold or the borrower’s identity is reveled to lenders, the loan is ‘charged off’.
+After a loan has been defaulted we take action as described above.
+Once our actions and those of the debt collection agencies that we work with are completed, the loan is ‘charged off’.
 From this status everybody knows that no further action is taken on this loan and all dunning, collection and legal measures that are possible have been completed.

-Loans that have not reached the 60% funding threshold by the end of the 14 days auction are ‘expired’.
-Just like the ‘canceled’ loans they are not displayed in our archive.
-Only borrowers can see them in their loan overview.
+Loans that were listed on our marketplace and that have not reached the 60% funding threshold by the end of the auction are ‘expired’.